IEEEServices/hackathon-2021/README.md

 Teams participating in the general category do not have any restriction.

-In any case, a team cannot be more than 6 persons, excluding mentors.
+In any case, **a team cannot be more than 6 participants**, excluding mentors, and a participant can join only one team.

 ## Mentors

 Teams of students can team up with one mentor from the industry and one mentor coming from the academia.
+[Find your mentor](https://airtable.com/shrxy3zEj8wM5ipLR)!

+**Want to be a mentor?** [Register](https://airtable.com/shrxy3zEj8wM5ipLR), access the [Qiskit Slack workspace](https://ibm.co/joinqiskitslack), and join the channel `#ieeeservices-hackathon-21`.

-##  Submission deadline
+##  Submissions & submission deadline

+A team can only participate with one submission

 All submissions need to be finalized by Monday September 30, midnight Eastern Standard Time, Time zone in New York, NY (GMT-5).